ManiTheFerfriGuy/FlyzexBotV2/README.en.md

 Make sure the same `BOT_SECRET_KEY` value is supplied whenever you interact with encrypted data.

+> **Tip:** the encrypted storage is written to the path configured in
+> `config/settings.yaml` (defaults to `data/storage.json.enc`).
+Generate the
+> key once, store it in a safe place, and reuse it for every future run.
+If
+> the bot fails to start with `Failed to decrypt storage file.
+Check the
+> secret key.`, it means the existing storage was encrypted with a different
+> key—restore the original key or remove the storage file to start fresh.

 ## Running the Admin WebApp
 The repository ships with a FastAPI application that exposes pending applications, XP leaderboard, and cup leaderboard.